juanmirod/isometric-game/design-decisions-log.md

 This creates a much more visually appealing isometric terrain with proper elevation representation while maintaining backward compatibility with existing climate and feature generation systems.

 **Update**: Fixed depth sorting issue where trees were rendering behind terrain tiles.
 Added proper depth calculation to tree sprites using the same formula as terrain tiles plus a large offset (+10000) to ensure trees always appear above their corresponding terrain.
 Updated all test mocks to include the setDepth method for proper test coverage.

+## 03/07/2025

+Design problem: The game needed NPCs (Non-Player Characters) that could autonomously navigate the terrain, enter from borders, and find suitable places to settle based on environmental conditions.

+Design solution: Created a comprehensive NPC system with state machine architecture in js/npcs/ folder that includes:

+- State Machine Implementation: NPCs have two states (SEARCHING and PLACE_FOUND) with clear transitions and behaviors
+- Intelligent Movement: NPCs enter from valid border positions, move randomly every 2 seconds, and avoid water/elevated terrain
+- Place Evaluation: NPCs check their position every second and settle when they find sand/grass tiles with nearby trees
+- Visual Representation: Red rectangles (shorter than trees) with proper isometric positioning and depth sorting
+- Automatic Management: NPCManager handles spawning, updates, and lifecycle management with configurable limits and intervals
+- Comprehensive Testing: 43 unit tests covering all functionality including state transitions, movement validation, and spawning logic

+The system integrates seamlessly with existing terrain and tree systems, using terrain data for movement validation and tree proximity for place evaluation.
+This creates dynamic, autonomous characters that interact meaningfully with the generated environment while maintaining clean separation of concerns.